 Lifestyle Medicine is not alternative medicine and runs alongside conventional western medicine.
 It can often help avoid unnecessary medications and surgery but uses these when really needed.

-There are five PRINCIPLES of Lifestyle Medicine:
+There are six PILLARS of Lifestyle Medicine:

 - Eating a predominantly whole food, plant-based diet

 - Adequate sleep

 - Positive social connections